+Lilis Energy Announces Ameredev Texas LLC as Winning Bidder for Substantially all of Its Assets in Competitive Auction as Part of Chapter 11 Process

-Lilis Energy Announces Ameredev Texas LLC as Winning Bidder for Substantially All of Its Assets in Competitive Auction as Part of Chapter 11 Process
+CORRECTION Lilis Energy Announces Ameredev Texas LLC as Winning Bidder for Substantially all of Its Assets in Competitive Auction as Part of Chapter 11 Process

 FORT WORTH, Texas, Nov.
-08, 2020 (GLOBE NEWSWIRE) -- Lilis Energy, Inc. (OTC: LLEXQ) (the “Company"), an exploration and development company operating in the Permian Basin of West Texas and
+09, 2020 (GLOBE NEWSWIRE) -- This press release corrects the prior press release dated November 8, 2020 solely with respect to the time and date of the

 Information regarding the Chapter 11 process is available for free on the website maintained by Stretto, located at https://cases.stretto.com/LilisEnergy or by calling (855) 364-4639 (Toll-Free) or (949) 266-6357 (Local).